alfovo/pretty/_posts/2018-03-20-nina-karma.md

 {% include nk_pages5.html %}

 ## Conclusion
 I learned a lot about UX research methods for this project and would like to employ these methods for future projects.
 In particular, I would like to draw more quantitative insights from user interviews and develop more insightful survey questions.
-I would have liked to develop a user profile for this project, but the data I collected didn't suggest any particular user types to me.